sahoyosso/sahoyosso/README.md

 ### Hi there 👋

-Find code in reprositories for geospatial projects, interactive maps and cool designs and any new side projects that spark my interests.
+Find code in repositories for geospatial projects, interactive maps and cool designs and any new side projects that spark my interests.
 I am mainly interested in spatial analysis :earth_africa: :earth_asia: :earth_americas:

 - 🔭 I’m currently working on adding projects to Github :octocat:
 - 🌱 I’m currently learning R